How wine affects your body

 It has been reported that resveratrol may induce a number of beneficial health effects, such as anti-cancer, antiviral, neuroprotective, anti-aging, anti-inflammatory and life-prolonging effects.
 Beware that some of these studies used animal subjects (e.g. rats).
 Resveratrol is found in the skin of red grapes and is a constituent of red wine but, based on extrapolation from animal trials, apparently not in sufficient amounts to explain the “French paradox”.
 The French paradox is that the incidence of coronary heart disease is relatively low in southern France despite high dietary intake of saturated fats.

-Have you read my primer on types of wines (per variety and district)?
-Or my summary of storage conditions for aging?
+Have you read Estelle’s list of red types of wines?
+Or Felicien’s primer on red types of wines (per variety and district)?
+Or Where to find natural wine?